 The construction of the Interstate Highway system accelerated the flight to the suburbs.
 In the 1960s Interstate 55 slashed indiscriminately through the eastern portion of Dutchtown, demolishing homes, uprooting neighbors, and disconnecting east and west.
 Auto-centric development wrested business from neighborhood commercial districts along streetcar lines, and soon the streetcars themselves disappeared.

 Late 20th Century: The South Side Diversifies

-Further south, Dutchtown continued to remain overwhelmingly white.
-In 1980, of the approximately 18,000 residents of Dutchtown proper, only about 100 were black.
-Some say that Chippewa Street was the dividing line where black intracity migration was halted.
+Further south, Dutchtown remained overwhelmingly populated by Whites.
+In 1980, of the approximately 18,000 residents of Dutchtown proper, only about 100 were Black.
+Some say that Chippewa Street was the dividing line where Black intracity migration was halted.

 Turn of the Millennium: Change Brings Stability

 The 1990s and 2000s brought the demographic shifts seen elsewhere on the South Side to Dutchtown.
 As some areas of the near South Side began to redevelop and gentrify, those displaced residents found themselves in Dutchtown’s affordable, sturdy, and dense housing stock.

 Between 1990 and the 2010, Dutchtown shifted from 90% White to a nearly equal proportion of Blacks and Whites.
 People of color now make up a majority of Dutchtown’s population.